HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 Has modern-day Freemasonry maintained this essence?

-The European conference of Freemasons took place in Athens in 2009, and the subject was “From its creation up to date, is Freemasonry unaltered?”
+The European Conference of Freemasons took place in Athens in 2009, and the subject was “From its creation up to date, is Freemasonry unaltered?”

 We live in a completely different world than the one which existed in the 18th century.
 The Industrial Revolution had not begun, and we are now living in the post-industrial age of the Information Society and globalisation.
-There are a number of public organisations which pursue the external goals which Freemasonry proposes – the tradition of rational enlightenment, for instance.
+There are several public organisations which pursue the external goals which Freemasonry proposes – the tradition of rational enlightenment, for instance.
 In this sense, Freemasonry has lost its initial importance.

 The conclusion at the Athens conference was very simple – we must constantly change to maintain our initial essence.
 That is very easy to understand and very difficult to do.